-1. The possession or use of fireworks (including firecrackers, bottle rockets, etc.) is strictly prohibited on University property as well as within the city limits of the City of Claremore without permit.
+- 1. The possession or use of fireworks (including firecrackers, bottle rockets, etc.) is strictly prohibited on University property as well as within the city limits of the City of Claremore without permit. - 2.
+Students may not bring into University housing any explosive or flammable materials, or any materials/items that are potentially hazardous to the residents of the building.